-And you will see that something happens, and the Route 66 has two lanes for a few kilometers!
-This is part of it’s original design!.
-Meanwhile you may have noticed that the landscape is much greener!!!
+And you will see that something happens, and Route 66 has two lanes for a few kilometers!
+This is part of its original design!.
+Meanwhile, you may have noticed that the landscape is much greener!!!

 You are about to cross the Big Piney River Bridge and Devil’s Elbow.
 It is called Devil’s Elbow because it is a tight bend where the ships carrying the river logs jammed.
-You can get closer if as you cross the bridge take a small road that goes to the right and runs close to the river.
+As you cross the bridge, you can get closer if you take a small road that goes to the right and runs close to the river.

 From Waynesville to St. Louis

 A little further, Route 66 and I-44 merge again.
 You can use the service roads if you don’t like the highway, I did it !.
 You’ll pass Arlington.
 At the east is the Trail of Tears.
 A little further, you can go see “The Johns Modern Cabins,” if still standing.

-There are some cabins in the woods that despite the name, there aren’t modern at all and half destroyed, or at least were.
+There are some cabins in the woods that despite the name, there aren’t modern at all and half destroyed, or at least was.
 I don’t know if they have been restored since 2010.
-Back to I-44 we follow up to Rolla.
+Back to I-44, we follow up to Rolla.

 Also, in Rolla, it is one of the roads that take you to Mark Twain National Forest, if you want to visit.
 We leave Rolla and drive to St. James.

-They began planting vineyards in that area and today it produces wines of recognized name.
-At the roadside you can find a kind of shops where you can taste it if you want, but beware !, you know, if you drink …..
+They began planting vineyards in that area, and today it produces wines of the recognized name.
+You can find a kind of shop at the roadside where you can taste it if you want, but beware!
+You know, if you drink, don’t drive!